-Ham and Cheese Party Sandwiches – sweet Hawaiian rolls, ham, Swiss cheese with a poppy seed, mustard spread make these perfect for your Game Day entertaining!
+Ham and Cheese Party Sandwiches – sweet Hawaiian rolls, ham, Swiss cheese with poppy seeds, mustard spread make these perfect for your Game Day entertaining!

 Every time I make these sandwiches, I’m amazed at how easy they are to make and how very delicious they are.